yovitus/assignment-03/README.md

 ## Software Engineering

+In the following exercises, whenever you are asked to draw a UML diagram do that with the help of a tool of your choice, see [intro material](https://github.com/itu-bdsa/lecture-notes/tree/main/sessions/swe_00#choose-and-install-a-diagramming-tool).

 ### Exercise 1

   * What level of detail should UML models have?
-  * What is the difference between structural diagrams and behavioral diagrams in UML?
+  * What is the difference between structure diagrams and behavior diagrams in UML?
     - Provide two examples per category.